 There are several different types of process addiction.
 Below, we’ve compiled some of the most common examples of process addiction that the team at Louis Laves-Webb, LCSW, LPC-S, and Associates works with.

 Spending money is a common behavior that can kickstart process addiction.
 Individuals who engage in compulsive spending may feel a temporary high or rush when making purchases.
 This behavior can quickly become addictive, leading to financial problems and other negative consequences.
 People with this addiction often use shopping as a way to cope with emotional distress or to fill an emotional void.
+Learn more about causes and treatments of money addiction here.

 Gambling addiction is a type of process addiction in which a person becomes dependent on the act of gambling, often leading to detrimental outcomes in their daily life.
 People with a gambling addiction may continue to gamble despite losing significant amounts of money, damaging relationships, or experiencing negative effects on their mental and physical health.
 This addiction can cause financial troubles, legal problems, and even suicidal thoughts or behaviors.
+Learn more about causes and treatments of gambling addiction here.

 Working excessively can also result in process addiction.
 Individuals who work compulsively may feel a sense of accomplishment and self-worth from their job performance.
 But, this behavior can lead to physical and emotional exhaustion, social isolation, and neglect of personal relationships.
+Learn more about causes and treatments of work addiction here.

 It’s no secret that the internet and social media have become a recurring part of our daily lives.
 However, excessive use of these technologies can result in process addiction.
 People who use the Internet or social media compulsively often experience a sense of escape or distraction from their problems.
 There are cases of using the internet too much causing social isolation, depression, and several other adverse effects.